dataseed/dataseed-visualisation.js/README.md

 This open-source toolkit allows you to create custom visualisations driven by our back-end.
 Dataseed's back-end supports large datasets, real-time data streams, on-the-fly aggregation (OLAP), and statistical operations.
 You can import data via a RESTful API, or by uploading spreadsheets through the UI.

-We are currently in beta, so please [sign-up](https://getdataseed.com#find-out-more) to be notified when we're accepting new users, or [send us an email](mailto:team@getdataseed.com) if you'd like to discuss a project.
+We are currently in beta, so please [sign-up](https://getdataseed.com#get-invited) to be notified when we're accepting new users, or [send us an email](mailto:team@getdataseed.com) if you'd like to discuss a project.

 ## Features

-* Cloud-hosted data storage and OLAP analytics engine
+* Powerful cloud-hosted OLAP analytics engine
+* Support for real-time data streams
 * RESTful JSON API for importing and querying data
-* Open-source javascript front-end, built with backbone.js, grunt.js, bower, bootstrap - all the good stuff
+* Open-source javascript front-end, built with backbone.js, gulp, bootstrap - all the good stuff
-* SVG charts built with d3.js
+* SVG charts build with d3.js and dc.js
-* Responsive and ready for desktop / tablet / mobile
 * Versatile multi-dimensional data model
-* Linked-data approach.
-Compatible with Datacube and SDMX
-* Support for real-time data streams
 * Statistical operations including mean, min, max, variance, sum of squares and standard deviation
+* Responsive and ready for desktop / tablet / mobile
+* Paid support plans, custom development, training, and consultancy are available - just ask

 ## Getting Started